Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Abstract

 \section{Abstract}

-We study a singularly perturbed fast-slow system of two partial differential equations (PDEs) of reaction-diffusion type on a bounded domain.
-We assume that the reaction terms in the fast variable contain a fold singularity, whereas the slow variable assumes the role of a dynamic bifurcation parameter, thus extending the classical analysis of a fast-slow dynamic fold bifurcation to an infinite-dimensional setting.
-Our approach combines a spectral Galerkin discretisation with techniques from Geometric Singular Perturbation Theory (GSPT) which are applied to the resulting high-dimensional systems of ordinary differential equations (ODEs).
-In particular, we show the existence of invariant manifolds away from the fold singularity, while the dynamics in a neighbourhood of the singularity is described by geometric desingularisation, via the blow-up technique.
-Finally, we relate the Galerkin manifolds that are obtained after the discretisation to the invariant manifolds which exist in the phase space of the original system of PDEs.
+We study a singularly perturbed fast-slow system of two partial differential equations of reaction-diffusion type on a bounded domain via Galerkin discretisation.
+We assume that the reaction kinetics in the fast variable realise a generic fold singularity, whereas the slow variable takes the role of a dynamic bifurcation parameter, thus extending the classical analysis of the singularly perturbed fold.
+Our approach combines a spectral Galerkin discretisation with techniques from geometric singular perturbation theory which are applied to the resulting high-dimensional systems of ordinary differential equations.
+In particular, we show the existence of invariant slow manifolds in the phase space of the original system of PDEs away from the fold singularity, while the passage past the singularity of the Galerkin manifolds obtained after discretisation is described by geometric desingularisation, or blow-up.
+Finally, we discuss the relation between these Galerkin manifolds and the underlying slow manifolds.